binerystorm/mkpro/README.md

      creates librery directory structure
    - pro
      creates project directory structure
+     [flags]
      * -b
        supresses creation of bin directory
      * -r
        supresses creation of readme file
      * -R {name}
-       supresses creation of default file {name}
+       supresses creation of default file/diretory {name}. <br>
+       Keep in mind if you want to remove a file/directory the name must be postpended with a backslash '/' e.g `-R src/`.
+For files just the name and extention are required e.g `-R README.md`.

      - -n {name}
-       creates custom file {name}
+       creates custom file/directory {name}. <br>
+       Keep in mind if you want to create a file/directory the name must be postpended with a backslash '/' e.g `-n src/`.
+For files just the name and extention are required e.g `-n README.md`.

    [flags]
    - -t {templatefile}
-     using {templatefile} for extraction of templates
+     using {templatefile} for extraction of templates.
+     Keep in mind requires full path to the template file e.g `/home/[user]/templates/tempfile`.

 ## CLI Prompts
    * (create file)> {name} [-t {templatename}]+